yogitataluja/linkedIn_clone/README.md

 ## How to build your own..?
-Clone this repo
+1. Clone this repo
-Install all the dependencies
+2. Install all the dependencies
-     npm i
+    - npm i
-Setup Firebase
+3.Setup Firebase
 Create Firebase account
 Create a new project
 Create a web app for that